mrmacright/Metal-HUD-Mobile-Config/README.md

 - If you're using an iOS / iPadOS beta, you'll likely need to install the corresponding Xcode Beta and Command Line Tools: https://developer.apple.com/xcode/resources/

-Backup Termimal commands to fix problems with app:
+Backup Termimal commands to fix problems with app.
+The App should automatically install these if not run them in order below.

 Install Command Line Tools
 ```